Skip to main content

 Sandbox access

-A non-production sandbox with a representative set of statements and signal outputs is available to early-access partners during technical evaluation.
+A non-production sandbox with a representative set of statements and signal outputs is available to evaluating lenders during technical diligence.
 This is how the CTO and credit engineering lead validate fit before procurement, not after.

 OpenAPI specification